QuodEstDubitandum/benchmarks/README.md

 3) For Python, please install python as well as django, Pillow and django-cors-headers.
 4) For the frontend, install the necessary packages using npm i.

-I recomment using VSC tasks to start up all 4 servers (I pushed the task to the repository as well, you can just start it up like that).
+I recommend using VSC tasks to start up all 4 servers (I pushed the task to the repository as well, you can just start it up like that).

+## Suggestions

+As for suggestions and possible unfair tests made as well as people wanting to help out by adding more tests/languages, you can contact me at d.steblin.dev@gmail.com.